apache/incubator-gluten/docs/get-started/Velox.md

 mvn clean package -Pbackends-velox -Pspark-3.3 -Pdelta -DskipTests
 ```

 Once built successfully, delta features will be included in gluten-velox-bundle-X jar.

-After the two steps, you can query delta table by gluten/velox without scan's fallback.
+Then you can query delta table by gluten/velox without scan's fallback.

 Gluten with velox backends also support the column mapping of delta tables.
 About column mapping, see more [here](https://docs.delta.io/latest/delta-column-mapping.html).